Why Your Website Needs a Drupal 7 Migration ASAP

 For higher education, websites represent make-or-break first, second, and third impressions.

-County and municipal government websites now function as a virtual town square—the place for taking care of official business, showcasing major attractions, appealing to tourists, supporting business, and whole host of other functions.
+County and municipal government websites now function as a virtual town square—the place for taking care of official business, showcasing major attractions, appealing to tourists, supporting business, and a whole host of other functions.

 For enterprises and non-profits, the required heavy lifting runs equally deep and wide